-FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction establish the trusted channel with the connector is done using the SM-KT, see chapter 6.1.1.1.
-Further the TOE verifies that the connector certificate is trusted by the TSP_CA using signature verification of FCS_COP.1/SIG.
+FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction

+Application Note 4:The signature generation/verification in FCS_COP.1/SIG to establish the trusted channel with the connector/SAC is done using the SM-KT, see chapter 28.
+Further the TOE verifies that the connector/SAC certificate is trusted by the TSP_CA using signature verification of FCS_COP.1/SIG.